9mm-exchange/optipulse-node/README.md

 docker compose up -d
 ```

-4. You should now be able to `curl` your Unichain node:
+4. You should now be able to `curl` your Optipulse node:

 ```
 curl -d '{"id":1,"jsonrpc":"2.0","method":"eth_getBlockByNumber","params":["latest",false]}' \